 “It’s cool seeing all the fish as you travel through the sea at 300km per hour”.
 It’s amazing how many Eurostar newbies fall for this, if even momentarily.
 You don’t see fish, of course, but it is still kind of magical crossing the English Channel in around 35 mins into France, and from there into Belgium, the Netherlands and beyond.
 You zip through the longest undersea tunnel in the world, at an average depth of 40m below the sea bed.
 Far from any fish.
 But bobbing along nicely.

-The great capital cities of London, Paris, Brussels and Amsterdam, seven days a week, every day except 25 December.
+The great capital cities of London, Paris, Brussels and Amsterdam are the main Eurostar destinations, with trains going seven days a week, every day except 25 December.
 Other main stops, depending on the service and season, include Calais, Lille, Lyon, Avignon, Marseille, Marne la Vallée (for Disneyland Paris) and Rotterdam in the Netherlands.
 The icing on the winter cake is a ski train service from London to Bourg St Maurice in the French Alps between December to April.
 Read more about the journey from London to Paris here.

 Are there other UK Eurostar stations?

 The Eurostar also goes from Ashford International or Ebbsfleet International in Kent, UK.
 Not all services stop here but there are car parks if you want to drive or avoid Central London.

 Are there different Eurostar 'classes'?